apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 ZooKeeper can be configured to log in JSON format, using the [ECS schema](https://doc.wikimedia.org/ecs/).
 The log file will contain one JSON document per line.
-If you use the default logback configuration shipping with Zookeeper, you can enable JSON logging by setting the `ZOO_LOG_FORMAT` environment variable to `json`.
-If you use a custom `logback.xml` or even a different logging library, setting the `ZOO_LOG_FORMAT` variable will do nothing, and you must configure JSON logging yourself.
+If you use the default logback configuration shipping with Zookeeper, you can enable JSON logging by setting the system property `zookeeper.log.format` to `json`.
+If Zookeeper is started via the `zkServer` script, you can also use the environment variable `ZOO_LOG_FORMAT=json`.
+If you use a custom `logback.xml` or even a different logging library, these variables will not have any effect, and you must configure JSON logging by hand.

 <a name="sc_troubleshooting"></a>